Forestry

 Norfolk’s forests have played an integral role in the evolution of the County from pioneer status to a modern and vibrant agricultural centre.
 The natural resource sector, such as timber operations, is second in economic importance to agriculture.

-The richness and diversity of our forested landscape as well as the historical significance of establishing the first Forestry Station in Canada, the St. Williams Forestry Station, has led to the recognition of our forest conservation efforts by the Canadian Forestry Association in awarding Norfolk County as the Forest Capital of Canada in both 2008 and 2009.
+The richness and diversity of our forested landscape, as well as the historical significance of establishing the first Forestry Station in Canada, the St. Williams Forestry Station, have led to the Canadian Forestry Association recognizing our forest conservation efforts by awarding Norfolk County as the Forest Capital of Canada in both 2008 and 2009.